BaselAhmed22/APS_analysis_project/README.md

 **Vision:** The "economy class" experience fundamentally fails to meet passenger expectations.
 The extra amount paid for business class is not just for comfort, but for a satisfying journey, which is not the standard across the airline.

 ### 2. Primary Client:

-The data clearly defines the airline's core customer base, which is crucial for strategic focus.
+The data clearly identifies the airline's core customer base.

 * **Loyalty:** The majority of passengers are **loyal customers**, indicating a strong base of repeat business.
 * **Purpose:** Most trips are for **business purposes**, not leisure.
 * **Gender:** The passenger base leans slightly toward **females**.

 **Vision:** The company's strategic efforts should focus heavily on retaining **loyal female travelers and business travelers**.
-Their needs – efficiency, comfort, and a productive environment – must be top priorities.
+Their needs must be the top priority.

 ### 3. The Paradox of Public Satisfaction
 Despite having a loyal customer base who travel for work, the general feeling is negative.

 * **Overall Judgment:** The majority of passengers across all classes combined are **neutral or dissatisfied**.